 Yes, in most cases.
 With health insurance costs raising dramatically in recent years, especially for smokers, many employers have started charging smokers higher premiums.
 Employers hope that increased premiums to smokers will encourage them to quit smoking, saving money and future health problems.
 The Patient Protection and Affordable Care Act (ACA), which eliminates discrimination for many health conditions, still permits employers and insurers to increase premiums for smokers while reducing premiums for non-smokers.
 Even the state laws that protect smokers from being fired for smoking contain exceptions that allow employers to charge smokers higher insurance premiums.

+In many cases, electronic smoking devices are included in the smoke free laws of the states.
 Many state laws do not specifically mention electronic cigarette usage in the workplace.
 Some newer laws, like in Minnesota and South Dakota, specifically ban electronic cigarettes in workplaces.
 On the other hand, in Kansas, according to the Attorney General, e-cigarettes do not violate the State's Clean Air Act of 2010, and there is no prohibition on smoking in workplaces.
 Due to the uncertainty in many states, employees should ask their employer what the company policy regarding e-cigarettes is.

 While many state governments have not answered this question yet, some localities have attempted to ban e-cigarettes.
 You can find a list of localities that have banned e-cigarettes, as of October 2, 2015, at No-Smoke.org.